 QISMET has a Quality Standard specifically for you.
 It covers all aspects of managing and running high quality education programmes that meet NICE and all other national requirements.
 Find out more and download the full DSME standard here…

-We have a Quality Standard specifically for providers of self management programmes based on the Stanford model.
-These courses operate under a licence from Stanford University.
-The Standard is called 'Stepping Stones to Quality' - SS2Q.
-It defines best practice for Stanford programme providers.
+We have a Quality Standard specifically for providers of lay-led self management programmes based on what was originally called the Stanford model.
+These courses operate under a licence from the Self-Management Resource Centre.
+They were originally known in the UK as the Expert Patient Programme.

 We also, in co-operation with Talking Health Taking Action, have developed a Training and Support Framework for those people who deliver the programmes.